 Almasa Krvavac-Digital Marketing Manager

-Almasa Krvavac is a Sophomore currently pursuing a dual degree in Accounting and IS/IT.
+Almasa Krvavac is a Junior currently pursuing a dual degree in Accounting and IS/IT.
 She first began interacting with the Illinois MakerLab in the Spring of 2017 as a volunteer, creating graphics and taking control of the MakerLab's social media accounts.
 As an employee, her role has expanded to leading the MakerLab's digital marketing effort, including designing monthly newsletters and analyzing incoming web traffic.
 When she is not in the lab, Almasa can be found jogging around Champaign-Urbana or in one of green street's many restaurants.